kreasl/google-sheets-ui/README.md

 # gdrive-bets

-A TypeScript Express.js application with Google Sheets integration for data management.
+A TypeScript Express.js application with Google Sheets integration and NFL data fetching for data management.

 ## Project Structure
 ```